 During the Foundations & Frameworks Basic Course, teachers explore the research-supported best practices for literacy instruction and how these practices work together within a unit.
 The Foundations & Frameworks Toolbox provides the specifics necessary for developing unit and lesson plans.
 Each unit, teachers introduce a comprehension skill with a recommended read-aloud, design small group interactions using best practices, select meaningful vocabulary words, and develop assessments of student learning.
 Unit development is addressed specifically and thoroughly during Foundations & Frameworks Basic Course.

 The total cost depends on course cost, course materials, literature, and student materials (SPECS Logs).

 The course cost depends on which course option is chosen.
-The course materials are currently being updated and published (for now, a safe estimate is $100 per teacher).
-This includes an approximately 400-page Toolbox that includes skill objectives, process questions, visual tools, rubrics, and assessments for every unit in every grade.
+The course materials are $135 which include a required text, a course book, and a Toolbox (a set of two books, one is 500+ pages) that includes skill objectives, process questions, visual tools, rubrics, and assessments for every unit in every grade.
 The cost for literature depends on the number of students in a class.
 Literature can be shared between classes.
 Student materials cost depend on the SPECS Log edition needed for each student.